-The School of Counseling at The University of Akron houses master's degrees in Clinical Mental Health Counseling, Marriage and Family Counseling/Therapy, and School Counseling, and doctoral degrees in Counseling Psychology and Counselor Education and Supervision (with separate programs in Counselor Education and Marriage and Family Counseling/Therapy).
+The School of Counseling at The University of Akron houses master's degrees in Clinical Mental Health Counseling, Marriage and Family Counseling/Therapy, and School Counseling, and doctoral degrees in Counselor Education and Marriage and Family Counseling/Therapy.

 This student handbook governs Clinical Mental Health Counseling master's degree students' educational program.